hoffmannjan/hoffi-zmk-corne/README.md

 - right half as peripheral (slave),
 - both halves using nice!view OLEDs.

-The setup is designed for a consistent and descriptive BLE name:  `Full Metal Corne` This name can be customized via `CONFIG_ZMK_KEYBOARD_NAME` in the config.
+The setup is designed for a consistent and descriptive BLE name:  `FullMetalCorne` This name can be customized via `CONFIG_ZMK_KEYBOARD_NAME` in the config.